Licensing Guides

 You must get the proper training.
 Either attend community or technical college (usually two years) or trade school (usually six to nine months) to prepare for certification exams and be a good candidate for hire; or

 Find entry-level work with an HVAC company and get on-the-job training.
-Most employers will place you with a technician who is licensed in the local jurisdiction to learn from on the job and require classroom instruction two nights per week to prepare to take certification exams.
+Most employers will place you with a licensed HVAC contractor in the local jurisdiction to learn from and may also require classroom instruction until you are capable of passing the examination.

 You can earn additional certifications to improve your marketability and pay.

-If you want to be able to work on bigger commercial or residential projects valued at $10,000 or more, you need a license from MSCOB.
+If you want to work on residential remodel projects valued at $10,000 or more or commercial or new residential construction projects valued $50,000 or more, you need a license from MSCOB.

 If you’re applying as a corporation or LLC, you must be registered with the Mississippi Secretary of State and provide proof of good standing.